-While professional developers will always be critical to large and small organizations, low-code development lets those developers focus on more sophisticated technology projects.
+While developers will always be critical to large and small organizations alike, low-code development lets everyone build the exact tools they need.
 Need to integrate Salesforce with Tableau?
 Let a team lead use no-code tools to handle the project.
 Need to streamline the way your company fulfills orders?
 Pull in your development and IT teams.

 When you’re choosing a low-code development platform for your company, there are a few key considerations:

 - What data or content will be used with the application?
 This question is important for a few reasons.
-First, the way you use the app you’re hoping to create will fundamentally determine the platform you create it with.
+First, the way you use the app you’re hoping to create will fundamentally determine which platform you choose.
 You also need to consider how your data and content will be protected by that platform’s security measures.